ronaldkaptein/Alcyone/readme.md

 - `author`: Used in footer
 - `sitetitle`: Title for website.
 Also used for header

+Note that this file should have `type: hidden` on top, otherwise it may appear on the site.

 Add content to the directory `/content/`.
 All content must be written in [markdown](http://daringfireball.net/projects/markdown/) (extension .md).
 A small header with custom fields determines how the content is shown.
 Syntax of